Which of the following is a primary benefit of using graphs of fr... | Study Prep in Pearson+

 1

-Note that frequency distribution graphs do not convert qualitative data into quantitative data; rather, they display the frequency of categories or values as they are.
+Consider the options given and evaluate their validity: eliminating numerical calculations is not true because calculations may still be needed; guaranteeing no outliers is incorrect because graphs do not change the data; showing exact values for every data point is not typical for frequency graphs as they aggregate data.

-Acknowledge that these graphs do not guarantee any specific distribution shape, such as normality, nor do they remove outliers from the data.
+Identify that the main advantage of using graphs of frequency distributions is that they allow us to quickly see patterns, trends, and the overall shape of the data distribution.

-Conclude that the primary benefit of using frequency distribution graphs is that they make it easier to identify patterns and trends in the data by providing a clear visual summary.
+Conclude that the primary benefit is making it easier to visualize patterns and trends, which helps in understanding the data more intuitively.

 Watch next